mricon/b4/docs/maintainer/am-shazam.rst

   By default, the resulting mailbox file will use the message-id as the basis for its filename.
 This option lets you override this behaviour.

-``-M, --save-as-maildir``
-  By default, the retrieved thread will be saved as an mbox file.
-  However, due to subtle incompatibilities between various mbox formats ("mboxo" vs "mboxrd", etc), you may want to instead save the results as a Maildir directory.

 ``-v WANTVER, --use-version WANTVER``
   If a thread (or threads, when used with ``-c``) contains multiple patch series revisions, b4 will automatically pick the highest